Japan Surveillance Camera Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Japan Surveillance Camera Market Analysis by Mordor Intelligence

-Japan surveillance camera market size stood at USD 3.99 billion in 2025 and is forecast to reach USD 6.66 billion by 2030, advancing at a 10.79% CAGR.
+The Japan surveillance camera market was valued at USD 3.99 billion in 2025 and estimated to grow from USD 4.41 billion in 2026 to reach USD 7.31 billion by 2031, at a CAGR of 10.61% during the forecast period (2026-2031).
 The strong outlook reflects the Society 5.0 program, which treats cameras as foundational smart-city infrastructure, and aligns with urban security priorities in Tokyo, Osaka, and Fukuoka.
 Demand also stems from an aging population that requires continuous elder-care monitoring, while enterprises accelerate toward AI-enabled edge analytics for real-time situational awareness.
 IP cameras, CMOS sensors, and 4K imaging form the technology backbone because they support advanced analytics and integrate smoothly with 5G private networks.
 Vendors are pivoting from hardware-centric offerings toward software-as-a-service models that promise recurring revenue and rapid feature upgrades.

 Key Report Takeaways